Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Discussion

 \subsection{Comparison with simulations}

 Several efforts have been made to quantify the relation between single sightline absorption metallicities and galaxy-integrated emission line metallicities using cosmological hydrodynamical simulations \citep{mt20,mct21,mt23,agw+23}.
 These have generally found absorption line metallicities to be lower than emission line metallicities, although the difference is smaller for more metal-rich host galaxies and sightlines.
-When using the NOX22 \Rtwothree\ and \Rthree\ diagnostics we find qualitative agreement with these findings, with the emission metallicities being generally larger than the absorption metallicities, but with increased agreement for higher metallicity absorbers (see Fig.~\ref{fig:ZabsvsZem-NOX22}). \citet{agw+23} used the Evolution and Assembly of GaLaxies and their Environments (EAGLE) simulations \citep{scb+15} to investigate third parameter dependencies on the absorption-emission line metallicity relation.
-They compared the metallicity of the neutral gas and ionised gas withing star forming regions that intersected individual, simulated sightlines.
-They found that absorber sightlines with very small impact parameters or offsets from the galaxy centre, thus probing more material within the galaxy disc, had absorption metallicities that were in better agreement with the average metallicity of the galaxy star forming regions (probed by emission lines).
-To test this, in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} we colour-coded the QSO-DLA data points by impact parameter, but we do not find any dependence on the difference in absorption and emission line metallicities with impact parameter.
-However, the impact parameters of our QSO-DLA sample are generally large ($>6~kpc$), whereas the good agreement between absorption and emission line metallicities predicted by the EAGLE simulations is generally for impact parameters $b<0.05*R_{200}$ where $R_{200}$ is the radius from the galaxy centre where the average density is 200 times the critical density at the respective redshift.
+The results from our GRB host galaxy sample are in qualitative agreement with this predication when using the NOX22 \Rtwothree\ and \Rthree\ diagnostics, with the emission metallicities being generally larger than the absorption metallicities, but with increased agreement for higher metallicity absorbers (see Fig.~\ref{fig:ZabsvsZem-NOX22}). \citet{agw+23} used the Evolution and Assembly of GaLaxies and their Environments (EAGLE) simulations \citep{scb+15} to investigate third parameter dependencies on the absorption-emission line metallicity relation.
+They found that absorber sightlines with very small impact parameters or offsets from the galaxy centre, which thus probe a higher column density of material within the galaxy disc, had absorption metallicities that were in better agreement with the average metallicity of the star forming regions (probed by emission lines).
+In our GRB and QSO-DLA sample we do not find any dependence on the difference in absorption and emission line metallicities with impact parameter (Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}).
+However, the impact parameters of our QSO-DLA sample are generally large ($>6$~kpc), whereas the good agreement between absorption and emission line metallicities predicted by the EAGLE simulations is generally for impact parameters $b<0.05*R_{200}$ where $R_{200}$ is the radius from the galaxy centre where the average density is 200 times the critical density at the respective redshift.
 Typical values of $R_{200}$ in EAGLE are 40--90~kpc, and $0.05*R_{200}$ thus corresponds to 2.0--4.5~kpc.
 Nevertheless, although we do not know the offset of the GRB position from the host galaxy centre for the majority of our sample, on average we would expect GRBs to probe the very central regions of their host galaxies.
-However, the GRB data points in Fig~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} do not appear closer to the line of equality (black dashed) than the distribution of QSO-DLA data points, as expected.
-There is of course the complication that more massive galaxies will have larger galaxy disks making comparisons between absolute offsets of impact parameters less meaningful.
+The fact that our GRB sample of data points in Fig~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} do not appear to lie closer to the line of equality (black dashed) than the distribution of QSO-DLA data points thus seems contrary to the predictions from the EAGLE simulations.
+Nevertheless, there is of course the complication that more massive galaxies will be physically larger, making comparisons between absolute offsets of impact parameters less meaningful.
 A fairer comparison may thus be to use the impact parameter normalised by the galaxy effective radius, although at $z>2$ the emission counterparts to QSO-DLAs appear to have comparable effective radii to GRB host galaxies \citep{rkc+21,bbf16}.